 |Warranty||Limited Warranty – One Year|

-Let’s have a look at the TOTO Supreme II review to know more about its features.
+Let’s take a look at the TOTO Supreme II review, which describes all the features.

-Secondly, the flushing feature of this toilet uses a Power Gravity flushing system flushing system.
+The flushing feature of the Supreme toilet uses a Power Gravity flushing system flushing system.
 It only takes 1.28 gallons per flush.
 However, to increase the efficiency of the flush, this toilet uses the TOTO’s Power Gravity flushing system that helps boost each flush.

 Water consumption is another crucial thing to keep in mind.
 If you want to save a significant sum of money, look for EPA WaterSense-licensed models.
 They usually spend 1.28 gallons of water per single flush, which also saves the environment.
 Like the TOTO Ultramax II, Supreme II consumes 1.28 gallons per flush.